Answering Open-Domain Questions of Varying Reasoning Steps from Text: Experiments

 \section{Experiments}

 \paragraph{Standard Benchmarks.} We test \irrr{} on two standard benchmarks, \squadopen{} and \hotpotqa{}. \squadopen{} \cite{chen2017reading} designates the development set of the original \squad{} dataset as its test set, which features more than 10,000 questions, each based on a single paragraph in a Wikipedia article.
 For this dataset, we follow previous work and use the 2016 English Wikipedia as the corpus for evaluation.
 Since the authors did not present a standard development set, we further split part of the training set to construct a development set roughly as large as the test set. \hotpotqa{} \citep{yang2018hotpotqa} features more than 100,000 questions that require the introductory paragraphs of two Wikipedia articles to answer, and we focus on its open-domain ``fullwiki'' setting in this work.
-For \hotpotqa{}, we adopt the introductory paragraphs provided by the authors for training and evaluation, which is based on a 2017 Wikipedia dump.
+For \hotpotqa{}, we use the introductory paragraphs provided by the authors for training and evaluation, which is based on a 2017 Wikipedia dump.

-\paragraph{New Benchmark.} To evaluate the performance of \irrr{} as well as future QA systems in a more realistic open-domain setting without a pre-specified number reasoning steps of each question, we further combine \squadopen{} and \hotpotqa{} with 203 newly collected challenge questions (see Figure \ref{fig:three_hop_example} for an example) to construct a new benchmark.
+\paragraph{New Benchmark.} To evaluate the performance of \irrr{} as well as future QA systems in a more realistic open-domain setting without a pre-specified number of reasoning steps for each question, we further combine \squadopen{} and \hotpotqa{} with 530 newly collected challenge questions (see Figure \ref{fig:three_hop_example} for an example, and Appendix \ref{sec:three_hop} for more details) to construct a new benchmark.
 Note that naively combining the datasets by merging the questions and the underlying corpora is problematic, as the corpora not only feature repeated and sometimes contradicting information, but also make them available in two distinct forms (full Wikipedia pages in one and just the introductory paragraphs in the other).
 This could result in models taking corpus style as a shortcut to determine question complexity, or even result in plausible false answers due to corpus inconsistency.